Skip to main content

 To specify a negative duration, enter a minus sign before the P.

-Example of a period a period of minus 15 days:
+Example of a period of minus 15 days:

 <period>-P15D</period>